Locations:

 Pyruvate Kinase Deficiency

-Pyruvate kinase deficiency is a rare genetic disorder that causes your red blood cells to break down faster than normal.
+Pyruvate kinase deficiency (PK deficiency) is a rare genetic disorder that causes your red blood cells to break down faster than normal.
 It can lead to hemolytic anemia and cause symptoms like fatigue, weakness and a rapid heartbeat.
-Your healthcare provider can recommend treatments to manage your condition based on the severity of your symptoms.
+Your healthcare provider can recommend treatments to manage your condition based on how severe your symptoms are.

 Pyruvate kinase (pronounced “pie-ROO-vate KYE-nace”) deficiency is a rare genetic disorder that causes your red blood cells to break down too fast.
-Pyruvate kinase is an enzyme, a substance your red blood cells need to make energy and survive.
-Without enough of this enzyme (a deficiency), your red blood cells destruct before your body can make new red blood cells to replace them.
+Pyruvate kinase is an enzyme that your red blood cells need to make energy and survive.
+When you don’t have enough of it (deficiency), your red blood cells break down before your body can make new ones to replace them.

 Advertisement